 Before this hot, rainless summer hit the Southeast United States and my poor garden shriveled up, I planted tomatillos with the sole intention of making this salsa.
 Lucky for me, the Garden Murderer, tomatillos are in season, widely available, and inexpensive right now.

-Because tomatillos are often completely covered by the papery skin, it can be hard to determine whether they’re good or not, but if they aren’t shrunken into the skin and there are no soft spots, sticky fluid, or obvious grossness, they should be fine.
-However, I definitely recommend buying about 1/4 pound more than you need just in case you run into trouble (as much trouble as you can run into when you’re working with tomatillos, that is) and to account for that skin.
+Because tomatillos are often completely covered by the papery skin, it can be hard to determine whether they’re good or not.
+If they aren’t shrunken into the skin and there are no soft spots, sticky fluid, or obvious grossness, they should be fine.
+However, I definitely recommend buying about ¼ pound more than you need just in case you run into trouble (as much trouble as you can run into when you’re working with tomatillos, that is) and to account for that skin.

 Roasted Tomatillo Salsa

-1 lb. tomatillos, husks removed
+- 1 lb. tomatillos husks removed

-3-4 cloves garlic, unpeeled
+- 3-4 cloves garlic unpeeled

-1 small yellow or white onion, peeled and quartered
+- 1 small yellow or white onion peeled and quartered

-1 jalapeno pepper (if you're worried about heat, remove the seeds and membranes; I do and it's the perfect heat for me), cut in half lengthwise
+- 1 jalapeno pepper if you're worried about heat, remove the seeds and membranes; I do and it's the perfect heat for me, cut in half lengthwise

 - A few spritzes of extra virgin olive oil

-3/4 tsp. kosher salt
+- 3/4 tsp. kosher salt

-1/2 tsp. freshly ground black pepper
+- 1/2 tsp. freshly ground black pepper

-1/2 c. chopped cilantro
+- 1/2 c. chopped cilantro

-Juice of 1 lime
+- Juice of 1 lime

-1/4-1/3 c. chopped green onions
+- 1/4-1/3 c. chopped green onions

-Preheat the oven to 500 degrees.
+- Preheat the oven to 500 degrees.
 Line a baking sheet with aluminum foil and set aside.

-After husking the tomatillos, rinse them well in cool water (they can be sticky).
+- After husking the tomatillos, rinse them well in cool water (they can be sticky).
 Cut the stems and hard portions (if any) off the tomatillos and cut any very large ones in half.

-Combine the tomatillos, unpeeled garlic, onion, and the jalapeno on the lined baking sheet.
+- Combine the tomatillos, unpeeled garlic, onion, and the jalapeno on the lined baking sheet.
 Spritz with extra virgin olive oil until lightly coated and toss the ingredients with your hands to make sure they are all well-coated.

-Place the baking sheet in the preheated oven and bake for 15 minutes.
+- Place the baking sheet in the preheated oven and bake for 15 minutes.
 If the vegetables have not charred, turn the broiler on to high and cook for 3-5 more minutes or until the skins of the peppers and tomatillos begin to turn black.
 Remove from the oven and allow to cool.

-When the vegetables have cooled, carefully squeeze the skin of the roasted garlic, releasing the soft, roasted garlic clove, into the jar of a blender or workbowl of a food processor.
+- When the vegetables have cooled, carefully squeeze the skin of the roasted garlic, releasing the soft, roasted garlic clove, into the jar of a blender or workbowl of a food processor.
 Add the remaining roasted vegetables and then add the salt, pepper, and lime juice.
 Process until the desired consistency is reached and then transfer to a serving dish.
 Stir in the chopped cilantro and green onions and serve with chips